Mesona/covenant-finance/README.md

 TODO BEFORE ALPHA:
   * User related:
-    * Button to automatically calculate number of servants and teamsters required
+    * Embed lucidchart as an image in README
     * Add one time modification to income source ability (like a bad crop)
   * Dev related:
-    * Example usage for CLI
+    * Example usage for CLI / self hosting
     * Front end tests
     * Fix back end tests, too
     * Add tests for charged items